SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/cleanup-and-health-reports.md

 To group the report results by one or multiple columns, drag a column header to the designated place in the upper left corner of the report.
   * Doing that provides a clearer view of where the orphaned user is still a member.

-By selecting the checkbox of an orphaned user, you can perform the Remove User action and see the additional information, like who disabled and when was the selected user disabled.
+By selecting the checkbox of an orphaned user, you can perform the Remove User action and see the additional information, like who disabled it and when was the selected user disabled.

 The Orphaned Users report can be **exported as PDF and XLSX files**.
 There is also the **option to schedule the report**.